navvs2727/bank-management-system/README.md

 # Bank Management System (Python + MySQL)

-This is a simple Bank Management System built using Python and MySQL.
+This is a Bank Management System built using Python and MySQL.

 ## Features